mourner/rbush/README.md

 npm run cov  # report test coverage (with more detailed report in coverage/lcov-report/index.html)
 ```

+## Limitations

+RBush runs on any JavaScript engine compliant with ECMAScript 5 (or higher).
+This means RBush runs on Node.js and all major browsers, but will not behave properly in Internet Explorer 8.

 ## Changelog

 #### 1.4.0 &mdash; Apr 22, 2015